using shave oil to shave

 How to Shave the Right Way Using Shave-Oil

-Some folks use shave oil incorrectly and miss out on its amazing benefits.
-If you want to achieve a superior shave by using a shave oil just follow these easy steps.
+With that in mind, here’s how to shave the right way using a premium shave oil, like that from Milkman Grooming Co., which pairs perfectly with your choice of a multi-blade, cutthroat or fat tip razor.
+Some folks use shave oil incorrectly and miss out on its amazing benefits, so if you want to achieve a superior shave just follow these easy steps.

 Step 1: Pre Soak Hair